-- Law Enforcement Presence Increase the presence of law enforcement near school during arrival/dismissal times (possible opportunity to partner with the FVTC Law Enforcement Program). - Speed Trailers Place these at or near schools to show passing motorists the speed at which they are traveling. - School Zone Campaign First Week: parents and students hold banners to remind drivers to slow down in school zones.
+- Law Enforcement Presence Increase the presence of law enforcement near school during arrival/dismissal times (possible opportunity to partner with the FVTC Law Enforcement Program).
+Focus on deterring speeding on STH 76 in front of school. - Speed Trailers Place these at or near schools to show passing motorists the speed at which they are traveling. - School Zone Campaign First Week: parents and students hold banners to remind drivers to slow down in school zones.
 Second Week: parent volunteers use radar guns to track drivers who are speeding in school zones and they receive a letter in the mail.
-Third Week: a law enforcement officer writes citations to speeding drivers.
+Third Week: a law enforcement officer writes citations to speeding drivers. - Speed Limit Look at the possibility of lowering the speed limit on Municipal Dr. / STH 76 near school.